Frank Robinson: Final years as a player (1972–1976)

 Robinson was traded along with Pete Richert from the Orioles to the Los Angeles Dodgers for Doyle Alexander, Bob O'Brien, Sergio Robles and Royle Stillman at the Winter Meetings on December 2, 1971.
 When the 1972 Major League Baseball strike occurred, Robinson was one of three Dodgers out of thirty who voted against it.
 When the vote was announced, he said, "I don't believe in the strike, and I voted against it.
 But I was voted down, so now I'm on your side.
 I'm with you guys."
 The 1972 season was his first season in the National League since playing with the 1965 Reds.
 He played 103 games while compiling a .251 batting average, 59 RBIs, 86 hits, and 19 home runs.
 Teammate Tommy John said, "Frank didn't have a great year in 1972, but he played hard all year...He set a positive role model for the team."

 Robinson's only season with the Dodgers ended when he was dealt along with Bill Singer, Bobby Valentine, Billy Grabarkewitz and Mike Strahler to the California Angels for Andy Messersmith and Ken McMullen at the Winter Meetings on November 28, 1972.
 The transaction was the result of Robinson's request for regular playing time, something Dodgers general manager Al Campanis wanted for the team's younger prospects.
 It also reunited him with Angels general manager Harry Dalton who had worked in a similar capacity when both were with the Orioles.
 In his time with the Angels, he became their first designated hitter while also being teammates again with Vada Pinson.
 He played 147 games in 1973 and 129 in 1974.
-In his tenure with the Angels, he hit for a .259 average while having 50 home runs, 249 hits, and 160 RBIs.
+In his tenure with the Angels, he hit for a .259 average while posting 50 home runs, 249 hits, and 160 RBIs in 276 games.

 On September 12, 1974, the Angels traded Robinson to the Cleveland Indians for Ken Suarez, cash and a player to be named later (Rusty Torres).
-Three weeks later the Indians named him their manager and persuaded him to continue playing.
+Three weeks later, the Indians named him their manager and persuaded him to continue playing.
 In his first at-bat as a player/manager for Cleveland in 1975, he hit a home run off of Doc Medich of the Yankees.
 He injured his shoulder in 1975 and did not play often.
 He retired from playing after the 1976 season, after batting .226 with 14 home runs in 235 at-bats for Cleveland from 1974 through 1976.
+His final at-bat in the majors came against Baltimore on September 18, where he pinch-hit in the eighth inning and collected an RBI base hit in a 3–2 loss.